 Find the AGGREGATE INSTANCES option in the dataset configuration menu.

 When the configuration panel has been displayed, select a field to aggregate your instances.
 You can select any type of field (numeric, categorical, text or datetime fields) and your instances will be grouped by the unique values of this field.
 In this case, we select “CustomerID” because we want a dataset with one row per customer.

 The next steps can be found in the Subsection 8.2 of this documentation.

 It is very common to have the data scattered in two or more different datasets.
 Our module allows you to join several datasets to combine their fields and instances based on one or more related fields.

-First of all, you need to find both sources in the machine learning module and create datasets from each source.
+First of all, you need to find both sources in the Data Intelligence module and create datasets from each source.
 When the datasets are created, find the JOIN DATASETS option in the dataset configuration menu.

 This option will display the join configuration panel in which you need to input parameters.

 Please, follow the next steps in the subsection 8.3 of this documentation to know more about the configurations of the parameters